tapegram/blog/blog/an_opinionated_set_of_testing_patterns/README.md

 1) Ensure correctness
 2) Ensure refactorability

 These are both essential qualities.
-That is, they are equally important, and your tests should never compromise on either quality.
+That is, they are equally important, and your tests should never compromise on either.
 In my experience, most engineers focus on just the correctness aspect of tests and completely neglect the refactorability of tested code.
 Writing tests this way will not lead to the natural development of good architecture.
-(Even worse, it tends to actively hurt the system over time.)[https://www.youtube.com/watch?v=xPL84vvLwXA&ab_channel=VMwareTanzu]
+(Even worse, it tends to actively hurt the system, team, and organization over time.)[https://www.youtube.com/watch?v=xPL84vvLwXA&ab_channel=VMwareTanzu]

 The reason this happens is that *tests introduce coupling.*